particle-iot/docs/src/content/reference/firmware.md

 _Since 0.4.7_

-Determine the version of system firmware available.
+Determine the version of Device OS available.
 Returns a version string of the format:

 > MAJOR.MINOR.PATCH